 - You may have to eventually file a claim with your insurance company (e.g., uninsured or underinsured claims), and your statement could hurt your claim.

-Call Bressman Law before you give a statement, share your medical records, or agree to a medical exam.
+Before you give a statement, share your medical records, or agree to a medical exam, explore your options for legal representation.
 We can help you protect and preserve your rights.

 For a free legal consultation, call (614) 538-1116